smikhalevski/doubter/README.md

 // → Shape<{ foo?: string | undefined, bar?: number | undefined }>
 ```

-You can specify which fields should be marked as optional:
+Specify which fields should be marked as optional:

 ```ts
 const myShape = d.object({